NimaAzhdari/web/README.md

 its distance and angels between them as password.

 'iot' folder is for smartpot project.use esp32 to get humidity of soil and send it to server,in server base on plant characteristics send ‌watering command.

+'RazorPage' folder is mini-shop website base on Razor pages that interact with database using entity framework.